samuelcornell/site/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a PhD student working with the [Beach Safety Research Group](https://www.beachsafetyresearch.com/sam-cornell) 🏖️ 🔬to determine the efficacy and effectiveness of using location-based social media 📱 safety messaging, at dangerous aquatic locations, to reduced injuries and fatalities.
+Sam is a PhD student working with the [Beach Safety Research Group](https://www.beachsafetyresearch.com/sam-cornell) 🏖️ 🔬 to determine the efficacy and effectiveness of using location-based social media 📱 safety messaging to reduce injuries and fatalities at aquatic Instagram hotspots.

-My project aims to determine the incidence of, and causal factors associated with, injuries and fatalities that occur in Australian aquatic locations that are frequented by Instagram users.
-I will co-design place-based safety messages that alert users to present geographical hazards, and then evaluate the effectiveness and acceptability of these messages by social media users.
+Previously, Sam worked with the University of Sydney [Health Literacy Lab](https://www.sydneyhealthliteracylab.org.au/lab) across multiple projects including cardiovascular disease risk assessment and COVID-19 research.

-I previously worked with the University of Sydney [Health Literacy Lab](https://www.sydneyhealthliteracylab.org.au/lab) across multiple projects including cardiovascular disease risk assessment and COVID-19 research.
+Sam is a believer of open-science research practices, and a promoter of public engagement of science.
+He aims to communicate science effectively to promote greater understanding and knowledge across all Australian communities.

-I am a believer of open-science research practices, and a promoter of public engagement of science.
-I strive to communicate science effectively to promote greater understanding and knowledge across all communities.
+Sam is a patrolling member with Surf Life Saving, and also works with the Australian UAV service which uses innovative drone technology to keep beach users safe.
+In addition to this, Sam is involved with Surf Life Saving education as a Beach Safety Presenter.

-{{< icon name="download" pack="fas" >}} Download my academic {{< staticref "/uploads/cv_cornell.pdf" "newtab" >}}CV{{< /staticref >}} or my professional {{< staticref "/uploads/resume_cornell.pdf" "newtab" >}}resume{{< /staticref >}}
+{{< icon name="download" pack="fas" >}} Download Sam's academic {{< staticref "/uploads/cv_cornell.pdf" "newtab" >}}CV{{< /staticref >}} or his professional {{< staticref "/uploads/resume_cornell.pdf" "newtab" >}}resume{{< /staticref >}}